Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis: Galaxy light cone catalogs

+The assignment of photometric redshifts $z_{\rm photo}$ to galaxies in mocks is then performed in two steps.
+Firstly, we separate the simulated galaxies into $L$ and $M$ bins and assigning $z_{\rm photo}$ by following the distribution $P (\ZMEAN,z_{\mbox{ \rm VIPERS}})$.
+And finally, we choosing from each ($l$,$m$) pair of bins the $A_{l,m}$ most luminous galaxies, given the luminosities defined on Eq.~\eqref{eq:lumin}.
 The Fig.~\ref{fig:PhotoZ_distribution} shows the resulting $n(z_{\rm photo})$ for the mocks compared with data.
 Gray histograms correspond to DES Y3 \sample and red points with error bars represent the mocks.
 The agreement is almost perfect, as expected given that it is done by construction.
 On the other hand, to achieve a good match on redshift distribution $N(z_{\rm spec})$ for each tomographic bin is normally not so easy, but with this technique, it is also achieved by construction.
 This is shown in Fig.~\ref{fig:n_z} where filled green histograms correspond to VIPERS data while the black line denotes distribution for DES Y3.
 As in Fig.~\ref{fig:PhotoZ_distribution} red points represent the average of the mocks and error bars correspond to the maximum and minimum.
 The goal here was to assign $z_{\rm photo}$ in such a way that it gives a redshift distribution $N(z_{\rm spec})$ on each tomographic bin matching those of the DES Y3 BAO galaxies present in VIPERS.\\ Some important quantities must be compared for a correct \photoz validation, and are evaluated on each tomographic bin.
 These are the mean redshift ($\bar{z}$), the width of the $N(z)$ ($W68$, opposed to the dispersion), and the dispersion on the \photoz ($\sigma_{68}$).
 The performance of these quantities in the mocks are analyzed against VIPERS galaxies (for those we have both \ZMEAN and $z_{\mbox{ \rm VIPERS}}$) in Fig.~\ref{fig:accuracy_n_z}.
-The top panel shows the difference in $\bar{z}$ between the estimated \textit{true} redshift for DES Y3 \sample (\ZMC, dotted black) and ICE-COLA mocks (red) against VIPERS ($z_{\mbox{ \rm VIPERS}}$).
-On the medium/bottom panel, we present the evolution of $\sigma_{68}$/$W68$ as a function of $\bar{z}$ for each sample.
+The top panel shows the difference in $\bar{z}$ between the estimated true redshift for DES Y3 \sample (\ZMC, dotted black) and ICE-COLA mocks (red) against VIPERS ($z_{\mbox{ \rm VIPERS}}$).
+In the medium and bottom panel, we present the evolution of $\sigma_{68}$ and $W68$ as a function of $\bar{z}$ for each sample, respectively.
 In all three quantities studied here, the agreement between VIPERS and the mocks is very satisfactory, showing a difference within $1\%$.
 Of course, our method to assign $z_{\rm photo}$ by construction should show a perfect match, with zero uncertainties.
 However, the small differences we see in Fig.~\ref{fig:accuracy_n_z} come from the fact that the sample of VIPERS galaxies ($8\,362$) is not fully representative of the 2D space $z_{\rm photo}$-$z_{\rm spec}$.
 We want to stress that the difference between $z_{\mbox{ \rm VIPERS}}$ and \ZMC represents an estimation of the uncertainty we have on the redshifts, and hence the precision of the mocks is well below those uncertainties.
 We refer the interested reader to \cite{y3baosample} for details on the performance of using VIPERS as a training sample for \photoz validation and $true$ redshift assignment of the \sample.\\ This step is different from what was done for DES Y1 by \citet{Avila2018}.
 Here we use an ``exact'' method which may propagate noise while \citet{Avila2018} used an ``analytical'' procedure (fitting a \textit{double skewed} Gaussian) which may miss some \photoz features.\\